Keto Chicken Marsala

 Return the chicken breast to the pan for 1 minute, and serve immediately with fresh parsley on top.

 This chicken is delicious on its own or paired with some of the keto sides below.

 This creamy chicken stores for up to 3 days in the refrigerator, sealed in an airtight container.

 You can also use this recipe to meal prep your keto lunch.
 Store portions in airtight microwave-safe boxes.
-Freeze the box and thaw in the fridge the day before.
+Freeze the box and thaw it in the fridge the day before.

 Rewarm in the microwave until hot or in a saucepan over medium heat.

 For a dairy-free option, swap the butter for the same amount of olive oil or coconut oil.